telerik/kendo-ui-core/docs/controls/interactivity/draganddrop/how-to/disable-dragging-runtime.md

 ---
 title: Enable and Disable Dragging at Runtime
-page_title: Enable and Disable Dragging at Runtime | Kendo UI Drag and Drop
+page_title: Enable and Disable Dragging at Runtime | Kendo UI Drag-and-Drop
 description: "Learn how to enable and disable the Kendo UI Drag and Drop functionality at runtime."
 slug: howto_enableanddisabledraggingatruntime_intercativityandux
 ---

 # Enable and Disable Dragging at Runtime

-The example below demonstrates how to enable or disable the Kendo UI Drag and Drop functionality during runtime.
+Your project might require you to enable or disable the Kendo UI Drag-and-Drop functionality during runtime.

+To achieve this behavior:
-To disable and/or enable the Kendo UI Drag and Drop functionality, use a filter&mdash;initialize the Kendo UI Drag and Drop functionality on the parent container and use filter to specify which items should be draggable.
-Change the class of the items to enable and disable them.
+1. Initialize the Drag-and-Drop feature on the parent container.
+1. Use a filter to specify which items will be draggable.
+1. Change the class of the items to enable and disable them.

+The following example demonstrates how to accomplish this scenario.

 ###### Example